 But it’s the ballads where Knopfler showed tremendous growth.
 While “Hand in Hand” is a lovely song that got buried as the second-to-last track on the album (in front of the only clunker, “Les Boys”) “Romeo and Juliet” is not only the album’s standout, but arguably Knopfler’s finest hour.
 It’s been covered by many other artists and is one of the few Dire Straits songs he still plays regularly in his concerts.

 Commercially, Making Movies didn’t scale the heights of its predecessors, peaking at No. 19, although it eventually went platinum.
 Still, Dire Straits would continue with this cinematic approach on their next effort, Love Over Gold, which had the 14-minute epic “Telegraph Road” and the film noir of “Private Investigations.”
-The group would redefine itself again in 1985 with the blockbuster Brothers in Arms.
+They then redefined themselves again in 1985 with the blockbuster Brothers in Arms.